 1. Healing and Nourishing

 Substance abuse leads to vitamin and mineral deficiencies, thereby threatening the physical and mental health of a person while damaging vital organs as well as the nervous system.
 Also, it lowers your immunity.
 Feed such a person a balanced diet with appropriate calories to avoid weight gain and exposure to infections.
 A diet that is rich in antioxidant vitamins is effective in boosting immunity.
 Additionally, mushrooms such as reishi may influence the immune function and stimulate the production of chemicals that enable your body to respond to infections appropriately.
+You can learn more online like the benefits of Lions Mane Performance, and so much more.
 To curb inflammation caused by alcohol or cocaine, use the traditional chicken soup as it reduces inflammation.

 2. Influencing the overall mood and emotional state of a person